CodeMeKathy/stunning-sniffle/Web Dev ZTM/JavaScript/NOTES.md

 - Everything inside of the assigned data attribute is then assembled into an object.
 - Data attributes allow for one to add any data element as long as it is preceded by `data-`.
 - Ex. `data-key = key'75'`
+## Recursion
+- Recursion occurs when a function calls itself